 Victoria Cleland talks about the process for producing a new banknote

-A short video of Victoria Cleland, Head of Notes Division, describing the process leading up to the launch of a new banknote.
+A short video of Victoria Cleland, then Head of Notes Division, describing the process leading up to the launch of a new banknote.

 24 July 2013